ThunderStruct/MSCircularSlider/README.md

   - `maximumValue`: the value the slider takes at maximumAngle - default 100.0
   - `currentValue`: the value the slider has at the current angle - default 0.0
   - `maximumAngle`: the arc's maximum angle (360° = full circle) - default 360.0
+  - `sliderPadding`: the padding between the frame and the drawn slider (can be used to prevent labels' clipping by enlarging the frame and increasing the padding) - default 0.0
   - `lineWidth`: the arc's line width - default 5
   - `filledColor`: the color shown for the part "filled" by the handle - default .darkGrey
   - `unfilledColor`: the color shown for the "unfilled" part of the circle - default .lightGrey